 Any FRA should be carried out in line with the National Planning Policy Framework; Flood Risk and Coastal Change Planning Practice Guidance; Nuneaton and Bedworth Council's Local Plan Policies and Warwickshire County Council's Flood Risk and Sustainable Drainage Local guidance for developers.
 The development should be designed with mitigation measures in place to ensure the development does not flood.
 Guidance for site design and making development safe: The developer will need to show, through an FRA, that future users of the development will not be placed in danger from flood hazards throughout its lifetime.
 It is for the applicant to show that the development meets the objectives of the NPPF's policy on flood risk.
 For example, how the operation of any mitigation measures can be safeguarded and maintained effectively through the lifetime of the development.
 (Para 048 Flood Risk and Coastal Change PPG).
-Arrangements for safe access and egress will need to be provided for the 1% AEP fluvial and rainfall events with an appropriate allowance for climate change, using the depth, velocity, and hazard outputs.
-Designs and access arrangements will need to incorporate measures, so development and occupants are safe.
+Arrangements for safe access and egress will need to be provided for the 1% AEP fluvial and rainfall events with an appropriate allowance for alignets abange, using the doubt wellogity, and bagand eutputs. and access arrangements will need to incorporate measures, so development and occupants are safe.
 Provisions for safe access and egress should not impact on surface water flow routes or contribute to loss of floodplain storage.
 Consideration should be given to the siting of access points with respect to areas of surface water flood risk.
 Flood resilience and resistance measures should be implemented where appropriate during the construction phase, e.g. raising of floor levels and use of boundary walls.
-These measures should be quantified as part of a site-specific FRA, including a drainage strategy, so runoff magnitudes from the development are not increased by development across any ephemeral surface water flow routes.
+These measures should be assessed to make sure that flooding is not increased elsewhere.
+The risk from surface water flow routes should be quantified as part of a site-specific FRA, including a drainage strategy, so runoff magnitudes from the development are not increased by development across any ephemeral surface water flow routes.
 A drainage strategy should help inform site layout and design to ensure runoff rates are as close as possible to pre-development greenfield rates.
-Key messages The develop ment is likely to be able to proceed if: • The a area of the site located in the 3.3% AEP event extent is left undeveloped. e Vulnerable' development proposed within Flood Zone 3/modelled 1% AEP event nt will require the Exception Test to be passed. recommended that development is steered away from the parts of the site which lie n Flood Zone 3. forwa refully considered and integrated flood resilient and sustainable drainage design is put ard, with development to be steered away from the areas identified to be at risk of ace water flooding within the site. access and egress can be demonstrated in the 1% AEP plus 40% climate change ice water event. futur e-specific FRA demonstrates that the site is not at an increased risk of flooding in the e and that development of the site does not increase the risk of surface water ing on the site and to neighbouring properties. • If floo od mitigation measures are implemented then they are tested to ensure that they will
+Key messages The development is likely to be able to proceed if: • The area of of the site located in the 3.3% AEP event extent is left undeveloped. • 'More Vulr extent will erable' development proposed within Flood Zone 3/modelled 1% AEP event require the Exception Test to be passed. • It is recom within Floo mended that development is steered away from the parts of the site which lie od Zone 3.
+A carefully forward, w surface wa considered and integrated flood resilient and sustainable drainage design is put with development to be steered away from the areas identified to be at risk of ater flooding within the site.
+Safe acces surface wa is and egress can be demonstrated in the 1% AEP plus 40% climate change ater event.
+A site-spectrum future and flooding or cific FRA demonstrates that the site is not at an increased risk of flooding in the that development of the site does not increase the risk of surface water the site and to neighbouring properties.
+Tf flood tighting managing and implemented they that they are tested to ensure that they will